Nicola Trivett

 - Supporting post-handover evaluations to optimise air quality, energy use, and employee experience

 Summertown’s experience across both sectors reflects this shift in expectations.
-Their work blends technical compliance with long-term health outcomes — not only creating environments that meet today’s standards, but also helping clients improve workplace performance and future-proof their operations.
+Our work blends technical compliance with long-term health outcomes, not only creating environments that meet today’s standards, but also helping clients improve workplace performance and future-proof their operations.

-Using The Healthcare Fit Out as a Blueprint for Healthier Offices
+Using Healthcare Fit-Out as a Blueprint for Healthier Offices

-The environments we build increasingly reflect the values we hold — and few sectors demonstrate this more clearly than healthcare.
-These are spaces where cleanliness, clarity, and comfort aren’t optional; they’re operational imperatives.
+The environments we build increasingly reflect the values we hold, and few sectors demonstrate this more clearly than healthcare.
+These are spaces where cleanliness, clarity, and comfort aren’t optional.

-But these same principles now apply far beyond clinics.
-Offices designed with wellbeing in mind — through better air quality, acoustic control, and material selection — are seeing measurable business gains.
-Improved focus, reduced sick days, stronger retention: these aren’t abstract ideals, they’re outcomes that directly affect performance and profitability.
+But these same principles now apply far beyond healthcare facilities.
+Offices designed with wellbeing in mind (through better air quality, acoustic control, and material selection) are seeing measurable business gains.
+Improved focus, reduced sick days, stronger retention: These aren’t abstract ideals; they’re outcomes that directly affect performance and profitability.

-Summertown’s experience delivering both healthcare and commercial fit outs proves the value of a health-first approach.
-When spaces are designed to support people, they also support performance — and the businesses that build them are stronger for it.
-Turn healthcare-grade thinking into workplace performance — contact Summertown to deliver a fit out where wellbeing drives measurable results.
+Summertown’s experience delivering both healthcare and commercial fit-outs proves the value of a health-first approach.
+When spaces are designed to support people, they also support performance.
+And the businesses that build them are stronger for it.

 Sources